WordsOut poems

-A dry track runs through pines along the shore
+A dry track runs through pines along the shore.

-The lighthouse wipes the sky and washes
+A lighthouse wipes the sky and washes

-the moon’s cracked face.
-Tonight its beams
+the moon’s cracked face: tonight its beams

-pick out no horsemen.
+pick out no coloured horsemen.
 Life is change,

 In a season such as this